Model-Based Imitation Learning Using Entropy Regularization of Model and Policy: LITERATURE REVIEW

 \subsection{Model-based imitation learning}

-MaxEntIRL, which is a pioneer of entropy regularized RL, estimates the reward function from expert trajectories based on the maximum entropy principle.
+MaxEntIRL, which is a pioneer of an entropy regularized RL, estimates the reward function from expert trajectories based on the maximum entropy principle.
 MaxEnt IRL is a model-based approach, although how to train the model was not discussed.
 Although a method was proposed that simultaneously estimated the reward and the model \cite{Herman2016a}, maximum likelihood estimation was applied to model learning.

-A few studies introduced model learning to GAIL to propagate the gradient of the discriminator to the policy for a gradient update.
-Consequently, Model-based GAIL \cite{Baram2017a, Rhinehart2018a} and Model-based AIRL \cite{Sun2021a} achieved end-to-end training, but these methods do not sample state transitions from the model while unrolling trajectories.
-However, these approaches do not use simulated experiences through interaction with the model, and therefore, they still require many actual interactions with the real environment \cite{Saxena2020a}.
-Data-Efficient Adversarial Learning for Imitation from Observation (DEALIO), which is a GAIL-like algorithm \cite{Torabi2021a}, adopts the model-based RL that is employed for training a policy from the trained discriminator.
+A few studies introduced model learning to GAIL to propagate the discriminator's gradient to the policy for a gradient update.
+Consequently, Model-based GAIL \cite{Baram2017a, Rhinehart2018a} and Model-based AIRL \cite{Sun2021a} achieved end-to-end training, although these methods do not sample state transitions from the model while unrolling the trajectories.
+However, these approaches do not use simulated experiences through interaction with the model, and therefore, they still require many actual interactions with a real environment \cite{Saxena2020a}.
+Data-Efficient Adversarial Learning for Imitation from Observation (DEALIO), which is a GAIL-like algorithm \cite{Torabi2021a}, adopts a model-based RL that is employed for training a policy from the trained discriminator.
 Since one drawback of DEALIO is that model learning is independent of discriminator training, it suffers from model bias.